A Re-Freshed Approach to Coffee

 Since the turn of the 20th century, the industrialization of the coffee supply chain has centralized production, processing, roasting, grinding, packaging and distribution.
 Most important is that the multinationals, wishing to avoid the logistical problems of operating a network of roasters to supply fresh coffee in local markets, took full control of roasting through large centralized plants.

 By doing so, the resulting supply chain has dramatically increased the distribution time of roast and ground coffee from literally days to at best 2 to 3 weeks, and typically 3 to 4 months for retail/pre-packaged coffee.
-In addition, and of significant importance, they ignore the fact that fresh roasted coffee goes stale within 3-7 days after roasting regardless of packaging.

 - The truth is, over 95% of the coffee consumed in North America is stale.